Shlw/shlw.github.io/_pages/about.md

   - /about.html
 ---

-* I'm a graduate student in [the theory group of UC Berkeley](http://theory.cs.berkeley.edu/).
+* I'm a fourth-year graduate student in [the theory group of UC Berkeley](http://theory.cs.berkeley.edu/). **I plan to graduate next year and look for postdoc positions.**
 * I'm very lucky to have [Avishay Tal](http://www.avishaytal.org/) be my advisor.
-* My research interests lie in the general area of theoretical computer science, particularly complexity theory, data structures & algorithms, cryptography, as well as their interplay and connection with mathematics.
+* My research interests lie in the general area of theoretical computer science, with a recent focus on provable quantum advantages, Boolean function analysis, and quantum cryptography.

 * My name written in Chinese is *吴克文*.
 You may pronounce *Kewen* as *Kevin*.